open-rmf/rmf-web/packages/dashboard/e2e/README.md

 Boolean values can be 0/1/true/false.

-There are also some environment variables the test sets by default
+There are also some environment variables the test runner sets by default

 | Key | Default Value |
 |---|---|